 Sign up below to receive e-mailed updates when additional information related to the LGIC is available.

-The Local Government Interim Committee duties include acting as a liaison between local governments, providing a forum for discussing state oversight of local functions and intergovernmental cooperation, promoting effective local government regulations, and identifying desirable practices to promote effective and fair relationships between individual local governments and local governments and the state.
+The Local Government Interim Committee acts as a liaison between the state and local governments, providing a forum for discussing state oversight of local functions and intergovernmental cooperation, promoting effective local government regulations, and identifying desirable practices to promote effective and fair relationships between individual local governments and between local governments and the state.

 HJ 30 - Study of county water and/or sewer districts

 SJ 13 - Study prevailing wage laws